 Inconsistent or inadequate heat

-Uneven distribution of heat between various rooms indicates a problem which needs to be solved.
+The uneven distribution of heat between various rooms indicates a problem that needs to be solved.
 Different issues may be causing this and some of them are a dirty filter, compromised ducts, and malfunctioning thermostats.
-Your furnace problem could also be due to worn out heating elements, burnt components, or a nonworking pilot light.
+Your furnace problem could also be due to worn out heating elements, burnt components, or nonworking pilot light.

 You can count on an experienced professional to determine what’s wrong with your furnace.
 If the furnace is already near twenty years of being used, it may be better to have it replaced.